BDIFluky/shroobada_beta/README.md

 ### Container Manager
-There are various container managers out there, it's a pick your poison kind of thing, as stated in the [Overview & Scope](#overview--scope) we'll be using Podman as container manager, but the compose.yml we'll provide should give you an accurate idea on how to migrate to other container managers if needed.
+There are numerous container managers available, and selecting one often comes down to personal preference.
+Shroobada supports both Podman and Docker as container managers, allowing users to choose their preferred option.
+However, the provided YAML files serve as a helpful reference, making it simpler to transition to other container managers if needed.